-With atomic data types you can tailor your program to your needs and therefore optimize it.
-But now we are in the domain of the multithreading experts.
+With atomic data types, you can tailor your program to your needs and optimize it.
+But now we are in the domain of multithreading experts.

-If you don't specify the memory model, the sequential consistency will be used.
+If you don’t specify the memory model, sequential consistency will be used.
 The sequential consistency guarantees two properties.
-Each thread executes its instructions in source code order and all threads follow a global order.
+Each thread executes its instructions in source code order, and all threads follow a global order.

-This knowledge is suffficient to analyse the program.
+This knowledge is sufficient to analyze the program.
 Because x and y are atomic, the program has no race condition.
 So there is only the question.
 What values are possible for x and y?
 But the question is easy to answer.
-Because of the sequential consistency, all threads have to follow a global order.
+Because of the sequential consistency, all threads must follow a global order.

 - x.store(2000); happens-before y.store(11);